JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpBrush Classes.md

    BYVAL dstRect AS GpRect PTR)
-CONSTRUCTOR CGpTextureBrush (BYVAL pImage AS CGpImage PTR, BYVAL nWrapMode AS WrapMode, _ BYVAL dstX AS SINGLE, BYVAL dstY AS SINGLE, BYVAL dstWidth AS SINGLE, BYVAL dstHeight AS SINGLE) CONSTRUCTOR CGpTextureBrush (BYVAL pImage AS CGpImage PTR, BYVAL nWrapMode AS WrapMode, _ BYVAL dstX AS INT_, BYVAL dstY AS INT_, BYVAL dstWidth AS INT_, BYVAL dstHeight AS INT_)
+CONSTRUCTOR CGpTextureBrush (BYVAL pImage AS CGpImage PTR, BYVAL nWrapMode AS WrapMode, _ BYVAL dstX AS SINGLE, BYVAL dstY AS SINGLE, BYVAL dstWidth AS SINGLE, BYVAL dstHeight AS SINGLE)
 ```

 | Parameter  | Description |